Professor Elizabeth Joh helps an anxious Roman Mars make sense of the maelstrom of news by teaching us all Constitutional Law

 Roman Mars is the host and creator of 99% Invisible, a long running podcast about design, architecture, and other sundry topics.
 The show won the Webby Award for Best Podcast in 2016 and Mars won the Webby Award for Best Host in 2017.
 Fast Company named him one of the 100 Most Creative People in 2013.
 He was a TED main stage speaker in 2015.
 It is currently the most popular TED Talk about design with over 6.5 million views.
 99% Invisible was part of the first cohort of podcasts to be archived in the Library of Congress.

-© What Roman Mars Can Learn About Con Law
+© What Trump Can Teach Us About Con Law